aazaff/aazaff.github.io/resources/Essential.md

 + ter Braak, C.J.F. and I.C.
 Prentice (1988) A theory of gradient analysis.
 + Johnson, D. H. (1995) Stastistical sirens: The allure of nonparameterics.
 + Johnson, D.H.
 (1999) The insignificance of statistical significance testing.
-+ Alroy, J. (2010) Fair sampling of taxonomic richness and unbiased estimation of origination and extinction rates
++ Alroy, J. (2010) Fair sampling of taxonomic richness and unbiased estimation of origination and extinction rates.
 + Kowalewski, M. and P. Novack-Gottshall (2010) Resampling methods in paleontology.

 ## Miscellaneous Review Papers